Stealthy Backdoor Attack via Confidence-driven Sampling: Introduction

-Inspired by these discoveries, we propose a novel method called \textbf{confidence-driven boundary sampling} (\ourmodel).
-To be more specific, we identify boundary samples with low confidence scores based on a surrogate model trained on the clean training set.
-Intuitively, samples with lower confidence scores are closer to the boundary between their own class and the target class in the latent space~\citep{karimi2019characterizing} and can avoid vulnerabilities brought by random samplings.
+Inspired by the above observations, we propose a novel method called \textbf{confidence-driven boundary sampling} (\ourmodel).
+Specifically, we identify boundary samples with low confidence scores based on a surrogate model trained on the clean training set.
+Intuitively, samples with lower confidence scores are closer to the boundary between their own class and the target class in the latent space~\cite{karimi2019characterizing} compared to random samples.
 Therefore, this strategy makes it more challenging to detect attacks.
-Moreover, our sampling strategy is independent from existing attacking approaches which makes it exceptionally versatile.
-It easily integrates with a variety of backdoor attacks, offering researchers and practitioners a powerful tool to enhance the stealthiness of backdoor attacks without requiring extensive modifications to their existing methods or frameworks.
-Extensive experiments combining proposed confidence-based boundary sampling with various backdoor attacks illustrate the advantage of the proposed method compared with random sampling.
+Moreover, our sampling strategy is independent from existing attack approaches, making it exceptionally versatile.
+It can be easily integrated with various backdoor attacks, offering researchers and practitioners a powerful tool to enhance the stealthiness of backdoor attacks without requiring extensive modifications to their existing methods or frameworks.
+Extensive experiments combining proposed confidence-based boundary sampling with various backdoor attacks illustrate the advantage of the proposed method over random sampling.